 We have come a long way in the last 40 years, but the industry still needs to learn to be better at making its business case, says Ron Culp.
 Also, a business degree with a minor in PR or journalism increases chances for a career in communications.

-If the American PR industry would have a walk of fame, Ron Culp would not have to worry about having his own star.
+If the American PR industry had a walk of fame, Ron Culp would not have to worry about having his own star.
 After graduating as a Bachelor in Journalism from Indiana State University, Ron started his career in the early seventies working for a local newspaper.
-After that followed a succession of both in-house and agency middle management and – as his career progressed – senior leadership functions in companies such as Sara Lee, Eli Lilly and Sears, Roebuck and Company.
-Today, Ron is an independent communications consultant, a coach for PR professionals and the Professional Director at DePaul University’s Graduate PR and Advertising (PRAD) Program.
+After that followed a succession of both in-house and agency middle management and, as his career progressed, senior leadership functions in companies such as Sara Lee, Eli Lilly, and Sears, Roebuck and Company.
+Today, Ron is an independent communications consultant, a coach for PR professionals, and the Professional Director at DePaul University’s Graduate PR and Advertising (PRAD) Program.
 When I asked him what this combination of hats entailed for the title that I should put under his name, he answered with “pracademic.”

 From executors to strategists